ICICLE-ai/ScienceAgentInterface/README.md

 ## Example Tasks
-To load all the tasks from the [ScienceAgentBench dataset](https://github.com/OSU-NLP-Group/ScienceAgentBench) and make them available as example tasks, download dataset into the `backend/benchmark` directory.
+To load all the tasks from the [ScienceAgentBench dataset](https://github.com/OSU-NLP-Group/ScienceAgentBench) and make them available as example tasks, download the dataset into the `backend/benchmark` directory.
 Note that you need to download the full `benchmark.zip` using the link in the repository README file.
 Once you have downloaded and extracted the data, run the following script:
 ```bash